 Schedule a recurring transfer between accounts:

-This could be for example to move money from a general investment account into an ISA on a regular basis.
+This could be for example to move money from savings into an portfolio account on a regular basis.

 1. Make sure you have 2 events in the Timeline screen - one to signify the start of the transfers and the other the schedule the end of the transfers.
 You can use Events already on the Timeline if appropriate e.g. 'Start' and 'Retirement'.